 And there’s been a LOT.
 The writers tend to experiment, but most of the time he brings along a hot young human girl.
 Every single one of them brings something new to the mythos, and like the Doctor constantly changing, this keeps the show going.
 There have been virginal girls from Victorian England, hot skimpily-dressed cavegirls, journalists who’s every bit as smart as the Doctor himself, pyromaniacs, a girl who the doctor meets in reverse, an awesome Scottish dude in a kilt from Braveheart’s time, and they’re all great.

-The current main companion, Amy Pond (played by the gorgeous Karen Gillan), is just so frigging hot, adorable and bangable (OH GOD THOSE LEGS) at the same time you can’t help but make her the reason to watch the show in the first place.
+The current main companion, Amy Pond (played by the gorgeous Karen Gillan), is just so frigging adorable.
+You can’t help but make her the reason to watch the show in the first place.

 So how does The Doctor and his companions fit into that small blue police box?